JunkFood02/Seal/README.md

 Contributions are welcome!

-You can help translate Seal on [Weblate](https://hosted.weblate.org/projects/seal/).
+You can help translate Seal on [Hosted Weblate](https://hosted.weblate.org/projects/seal/).

 [![Translate status](https://hosted.weblate.org/widgets/seal/-/multi-auto.svg)](https://hosted.weblate.org/engage/seal/)

-For bug reports, feature requests, or any other ideas to improve, please [submit an issue](https://github.com/JunkFood02/Seal/issues/new).
+For bug reports, feature requests, or any other ideas to improve, please search in issues and discussions first (including the closed ones).
+If there're no duplicates, feel free to [start a new discussion](https://github.com/JunkFood02/Seal/discussions) or [submit an issue](https://github.com/JunkFood02/Seal/issues/new).

+Seal is designed to be a simple GUI wrapper of yt-dlp, so we'll not take requests for features that yt-dlp does not support.